brevzin/cpp_proposals/3294_code_injection/code-injection.md

 ### Disposition

 It's hard to view favorably a design for the long-term future of code injection with which we cannot even figure out how to inject functions.
-Even if we could, this design scales poorly with the language: we need a library for API for many language constructs, and C++ is a language with a lot of kinds.
+Even if we could, this design scales poorly with the language: we need a library API for many language constructs, and C++ is a language with a lot of kinds.
 That makes for a large barrier to entry for metaprogramming that we would like to avoid.

 Nevertheless, the spec API does have one thing going for it: it is quite simple.
 At the very least, we think we should extend the spec model in P2996 in the following ways: